hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 ![Final architecture with
 CDC](assets/2020-07-16-architecture-with-cdc.svg)

-Note that this architecture assumes one starts from a legacy state, with an existing app that uses caching, where later on a new component was set up that could update the database.
+Note that this architecture assumes one starts from a legacy state with an existing app that uses caching, where a new component that could update the database was set up later on.

 If one starts from scratch, it’s possible to simplify the above diagram (and associated code) as Jet embeds its own Hazelcast instance.
-In that case, instead of Jet being a client of a third-party Hazelcast instance, Jet is the one to configure and start the instance.
+In that case instead of Jet being a client of a third-party Hazelcast instance, Jet is the one to configure and start the instance.
 Obviously, it also can then get/put data.